hemanth506/hemanth506/README.md

 # Hi there, I'm Hemanth Raaj G. 👋

 I'm just an engineer passionate about coding and always striving to become better.
-Currently, I work as a full-stack web developer, diving into the intricacies of software development.
+Currently, I work as a full-stack developer, diving into the intricacies of software development.

 ## About Me

-- 💻 Full-stack Web Developer
+- 💻 Full-stack/Backend Engineer
-- 🌐 Working with MERN stack (MongoDB, Express.js, React, Node.js)
+- 🌐 Experienced in MERN and PERN stack (MongoDB/Postgres, Express.js, React, Node.js)
-- 🧠 Interested in solving Data Structures and Algorithms problems
+- 🧠 Interested in reading about System design and solving Data Structures and Algorithms problems
 - 🚀 Always eager to learn and explore new technologies

 ## Skills

-- 🖥️ Languages: Node.js, Java, React, TypeScript, core PHP, JavaScript, jQuery
+- 🖥️ Languages: Node.js, React, TypeScript, JavaScript, Kafka
-- 🛢️ Databases: MongoDB, MySQL
+- 🛢️ Databases: MongoDB, MySQL, Postgres

 ## Get in Touch